How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 plasma cutting troubleshooting guide

 In contact-start plasma cutting, guaranteeing ideal performance often hinges on addressing common issues that may arise during operation.
 Arc starting can be problematic if the workpiece surface is dirty or coated.
 It is crucial to pre-clean the workpiece to avoid contamination that might impede arc initiation.
-Confirm air pressure is correctly set at approximately 65 psi, which is essential for optimal arc starting.
+Confirm air pressure is correctly set within the range recommended by your cutter’s manual—often around 60–70 psi while cutting for many air plasma systems—which is essential for optimal arc starting.

 Torch maintenance is important for cutting efficiency.
 Regularly inspect the torch cap, as over-tightening can restrict electrode movement and affect cutting quality.
 Worn tips and electrodes should be replaced to maintain arc stability.